Nikon Z7 vs Samsung NX1

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the Z7 offers a substantially higher resolution than the one in the NX1 (3690k vs 2360k dots).
 The adjacent table lists some of the other core features of the Nikon Z7 and Samsung NX1 along with similar information for a selection of comparators.

 One feature that differentiates the Z7 and the NX1 is in-body image stabilization (IBIS).
-The Z7 reduces the risk of handshake-induced blur with all attached lenses, while the NX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z7 reduces the risk of handshake-induced blur with all attached lenses, while the NX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon Z7 and the Samsung NX1 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.